John Betjeman: After university

 Betjeman left Oxford without a degree.
 Whilst there, however, he had made the acquaintance of people who would later influence his work, including Louis MacNeice and W. H. Auden.
 He worked briefly as a private secretary, school teacher and film critic for the Evening Standard, where he also wrote for their high-society gossip column, the "Londoner's Diary".
 He was employed by the Architectural Review between 1930 and 1935, as a full-time assistant editor, following their publishing of some of his freelance work.
 Timothy Mowl (2000) says, "His years at the Architectural Review were to be his true university".
 At this time, while his prose style matured, he joined the MARS Group, an organisation of young modernist architects and architectural critics in Britain.

-Betjeman's sexuality can best be described as bisexual, and his longest and best documented relationships were with women, and a fairer analysis of his sexuality may be that he was "the hatcher of a lifetime of schoolboy crushes – both gay and straight", most of which progressed no further.
-Nevertheless, he has been considered "temperamentally gay", and even became a penpal of Lord Alfred 'Bosie' Douglas, the friend of Oscar Wilde.
-On 29 July 1933, Betjeman married the Hon.
-Penelope Chetwode, the daughter of Field Marshal Lord Chetwode.
-The couple lived in Berkshire and had a son, Paul, in 1937, and a daughter, Candida, in 1942.
-In 1937, Betjeman was a churchwarden at Uffington, the Berkshire village (in Oxfordshire since boundary changes of 1974) where he lived.
+In 1937, Betjeman was a churchwarden at Uffington, the Berkshire village (in Oxfordshire since boundary changes of 1974) where he lived from 1934 to 1945.
 That year, he paid for the cleaning of the church's royal arms and later presided over the conversion of the church's oil lamps to electricity.